rodriguezmeza/MathematicaMCMC-1.0.0/README.md

 and open the notebook there with Mathematica.

+(For a more detailed explanition see at the begining of the Mathematica notebook and in the Readme section i.0.
+)

 shift-enter on the biggest right bracket ->
 It runs in about one minute.